hyurl/dotry/README.md

     }
 }

+// Just for simplicity, don't forget to code in an async function on your own.
-let iterator = trydo<RangeError, number>(iterate, 1, 2, 3, 4);
+// `err` will be of type `RangeError`, and `value` will be of type `number`. let iterator = trydo<RangeError, number>(iterate, 1, 2, 3, 4);
 for await (let [err, value] of iterator) {
     // ...